grobenmarketing/hugo-one-eyed-graphics/content/about/_index.md

       description: "Flawless, bubble-free finish. <br>Built to last 5+ years."

 cta:
-  title: "Stop Wasting Money on Ads.
-Your Fleet IS Your Best Ad."
+  title: "Your Fleet IS Your Best Ad."
-  subtitle: "This is a one-time marketing investment that works for 5+ years<sup>1</sup>."
+  subtitle: "This is a one-time marketing investment that works for 5+ years."
-  stats: "Reaching the same 1,000 people is over 3.7 times cheaper than a billboard<sup>2</sup> and 8.4 times less than the cheapest social media ads<sup>3</sup>."
+  stats: "Reaching the same 1,000 people is over 3.7 times cheaper than a billboard and 8.4 times less than the cheapest social media ads."
   primary_text: "Get Your Fleet Quote"
   primary_link: "/contact"
   secondary_text: "See Our Work"